 King noted that Retail Store Solutions was a mere $1.15 billion of IBM's $100 billion-plus annual revenues.

-King expects IBM and Toshiba to move ahead in a tight partnership, with Toshiba building the cash registers and terminals and IBM providing the back end and data center pieces.
+King expects IBM and Toshiba to move ahead in a tight partnership, with Toshiba building the cash registers and terminals and IBM providing the back end and center pieces.
 He called it a good deal for both companies.

 "POS terminals represent a global business but a lot of the growth is happening in the developing world, whereas a lot of the western nations are moving further toward online sales where POS terminals are not a necessity," King said.
 "So the growth is going to be in Asia and Africa and part of the Indian subcontinent.
 Toshiba is obviously a major player in the Asian market."